TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 This documentation should be referenced throughout all phases of a portal's lifecycle.

+### Important

+**This is living documentation that will be reviewed and updated regularly.**

+The primary focuses of this documentation is on Phases 6 through 8 (Deployments, Operations and Monitoring).
+Phases 1 through 5 (Planning, Code, Builds, Testing, Releases) will only contain documentation that is globally relevant to all `Core-*` projects and codebases.
+The majority of the relevant documentation for these procedures is already located within the relevant code repositories (links to each can be found under the [resources](pages/resources#top) page).
+The procedural documentation for Phase 9 is currently being developed and will be added at a later time.

 ## Quick Start

 **TL;DR** - Take me to the [Lifecycle Procedures Checklist](pages/checklist.md).